| Title: | Simple Multi-Threaded Task Queuing |

 assigned.
 The salvage operation depends on the state of the task.
 If the

-to a "waiting" state in the hope that the Queue
+to a "waiting" state in the hope that the Queue will assign it to

 another worker later, and unassign it.
-If the Task
+If the Task is running, the

-will attempt to read from the R session and then register the
+Worker will attempt to read from the R session and then register the

-as "done" regardless of the outcome.
+Task as "done" regardless of the outcome.
 (The reason for this is to

 ensure that tasks that crash or freeze the R session don't get returned

-to the Queue
+to the Queue).

 Worker$shutdown_worker(grace = 1000)

-Grace period in milliseconds.
+graceGrace period in milliseconds.
 If the process is still running after this period, it will be killed.

 clone()